8 min read Updated 18 May 2026

 Your child or teenager is gambling online?
-You suspect a problem but don’t know how to react?
-Here’s what to look for, what to avoid, and what actually works — step by step.
+You suspect a problem but don't know how to react?
+Here's what to look for, what to avoid, and what actually works — step by step, written for UK parents.

 Why young people are prime targets

-Key fact: the earlier exposure begins, the higher the risk of adult addiction.
+Key fact: the earlier gambling exposure begins, the higher the risk of adult addiction.
+UK data from the Gambling Commission's Young People & Gambling survey backs this up year after year.

 What drives it

-Understanding the cause avoids punitive reactions that make things worse.
+Understand the cause before you react — punitive reactions to a coping behaviour make things worse.

 Warning signs to watch for

-Teens rarely recognize their addiction — and will actively hide it.
+Teens rarely recognise their addiction — and will actively hide it.
 The visible part is always smaller than reality.

-• Money issues — asking for cash, selling belongings
+• Money issues — asking for cash, selling belongings, missing pocket money.

-• Panic at the idea of stopping — strong resistance or distress
+• Panic at the idea of stopping — strong resistance or visible distress when challenged.

 How to talk about it